sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 failure inherent in the static default routed environment.
 VRRP specifies an election protocol that dynamically assigns responsibility of gateway router to a VRRP instance on one of the routers on a LAN.
 The VRRP instance controlling the IP address(es) associated with a virtual router is called the Master, and routes the traffic.
 The election process provides dynamic fail-over in the forwarding responsibility should the Master become unavailable.
 Any of the virtual router's IP addresses on a LAN can then be used as the default first hop router by end-hosts.
 The advantage gained from using VRRP is a higher availability default path without requiring configuration of dynamic routing or router discovery protocols on every end-host.

+Some of the use cases where VRRP could be deployed are,
+- 3-tier access layer, distribution layer & core layer network, where the redundancy for gateway is needed in distribution layer.
+- Layer 3 CLOS network, where the redundancy is needed for the first hop gateways.